judasgutenberg/Generic_Arduino_I2C_Slave/README.md

 This sketch will turn any Arduino into an I2C Slave whose pins can be manipulated by a master.
+This turns extra Arduinos into port expanders.
 Your wiring will look something like this (depending on your Arduinos):

   ![image](masterslave_arduino_schematic.jpg)